kiorq/coup/README.md

 ## Errors

-As much bugs and saftey checks were added as possible to prevent errors, however if any errors, you'll see an error message with a button that will reset the game if tapped
+As much bugs and saftey checks were added as possible to prevent errors, however if any errors, you'll see an error message at the top of the screen with a button that will reset the game if tapped

 ## Design and Architecture

 **Technology Stack:**

-- **Backend:** Flask
+- **Backend:** Flask & Tinydb
-- **Frontend:** HTML, Python (No JavaScript written, only tailwindcss cdn included)
+- **Frontend:** HTML, Python (very little js written, tailwindcss cdn included)

 **State Management:**